An Honors Program Open to ALL DU Students

 - Student identifies the A&S course for project completion.

 - Student contacts course instructor to define the scope and nature of the project.
-This requires submission and approval of the Honors Project Approval application, which must be completed at least 4 weeks prior to the start of the course.
-Approval of the project may require several drafts shared between the instructor, students and Honors Coordinator.
+This step requires submission of the Honors Project Approval application by the last day to add courses for that semester.
+Approval of the project may require several drafts shared between the instructor, student, and Honors Coordinator.

 - Upon approval of the project, the Honors Coordinator enrolls the students in HNRS 151-155 (0 credit).
 One number is used for each of the designated A&S Honors Projects.